Red Cross: Yemen prison airstrike killed, injured over 100

 A cut to the FALCON cable in 2020 caused by a ship's anchor also caused widespread internet outages in Yemen.
 Land cables to Saudi Arabia have been cut since the start of Yemen's civil war, while connections to two other undersea cables have yet to be made amid the conflict, TeleYemen previously said.

-A Saudi-led coalition entered Yemen's war in 2015 to back its ousted government.
-The war has turned into the world's worst humanitarian crisis, with international criticism of Saudi airstrikes killing civilians and targeting the country's infrastructure.
+A Saudi-led coalition entered Yemen's war in 2015 to try and restore the impoverished country's internationally recognized government, ousted by the Houthis the year before.
+The war has turned into the world's worst humanitarian crisis, with international criticism of Saudi airstrikes that have killed hundreds of civilians and targeted the country's infrastructure.
 The Houthis meanwhile have used child soldiers and indiscriminately laid landmines across the country.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.